AntonVanAssche/PythonStuff/README.md

 # PythonStuff

-This is a collection of Python scripts/notes that I write when learning The Python (3) programming language.
+This is a collection of Python scripts/notes that I write when learning the Python (3) programming language.

 -  [Plot_ISS](./Plot_ISS/):
    -  Plot the International Space Station using Python.